gsathya/gsathya.github.io/content/blog/deopt/deopt.md

 x.__expando = 2; // hidden class transition
 ```

-Notice how after adding the [expando](https://developer.mozilla.org/en-US/docs/Glossary/Expando), we haven't invoked `foo` nor have we changed the value of `foo`.
+Notice how after adding the [expando](https://developer.mozilla.org/en-US/docs/Glossary/Expando), we haven't invoked `load` nor have we changed the value of `foo`.
 Does this still cause a deopt?

 ```bash
 ❯ ~/.jsvu/v8-debug --trace-deopt test.js | grep load